 Maintain a healthy email volume and frequency

 The receiving servers of all mailbox providers have set a threshold value for emails they receive per hour/day.
-If your email volume exceeds the threshold value, the receiving server will reject your email and may even blacklist your sender domain.
+If your email volume exceeds the threshold value, the receiving server will reject your email and may even blacklist your sender domain/IP address.
 Hence we always urge businesses to maintain optimal email volume and frequency.
 We recommend businesses split their email volume and send them in batches.

 At Zoho Campaigns, we have a feature for sending campaigns in batches.
 You can click here